coney/presentation/arch/rest/rest.md

 ### Example 2

-A request for the base resource / might return something like this:
+A request to root / might return something like this:

 #####Request